CulturesSupports/CulturesSupports/README.md

 ### Cost of Having a Developer of Apps

-438 Million $ per Month
+- 4538 Million $ per Month
-19000 Million Per Year
+- 1900 Billion Per Year